danklotz/openNotes/micro-reviews.md

 - *Morini (2014): Il rischio.* Italian booklet about risk from a philosophical standpoint.
 Very interesting.
 - *Kosko (1994): Fuzzy Thinking: The New Science of Fuzzy Logic.* Interesting to see how Kosko saw the role of fuzzy logic during its prime time (maybe a bit later already?).
 - *Kosko (2006): Noise.* This is a very cool book with a quite unique perspective of noise.
 Easy to read and yet very deep, albeit some aspects are maybe a bit outdated.
-- *Contino (2018): Brand by Hand.* Beatyful book.
+- *Contino (2018): Brand by Hand.* Beautyful book.
 The text-part is so so, but the artworks and the overall design is great.
 - *Snicket (2021): Poison for Breakfast.* Great little meditation about writing.
 - *Briggs (1990): Turbulent Mirror.* One of these 80s-90s book when everyone thought chaos theory is the greatest thing ever.
 The book is better than I expected.
 Very enjoyable.
 I very much liked the mirror metaphor.
 - *Abraham & Shaw (2016): Dynamics.* Great, great book about visualizing dynamical systems.
 Has many intuitions and (almost) none of the math.
 Great